Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance

-The resulting power-law integrated\cite{Thrane:2013oya} (PI) sensitivity curves are shown in figure~\ref{fig:all-constraints}, alongside the sensitivities of various other current and future GW experiments.
+The resulting power-law integrated (PI)~\cite{Thrane:2013oya} sensitivity curves are shown in Fig.~\ref{fig:all-constraints}, alongside the sensitivities of various other current and future GW experiments~\footnote{Note that these curves represent the sensitivity to a power-law SGWB, $\Omega_\mathrm{gw}(f)\sim f^\alpha$ with $|\alpha|\le10$, and that sufficiently sharply-peaked spectra might overlap these curves without being detected; see the Supplemental Material for further details.}.
 For each of our binary resonance probes (MSP, LLR, and SLR), we calculate two sensitivity curves: one which reflects the data available in 2021, and one which should be achievable by 2038, by which time LISA is expected to have completed its nominal 4-year mission.
-By this point in the late 2030s we also anticipate highly sensitive SGWB searches by the Einstein Telescope\cite{Punturo:2010zz} (ET; a planned third-generation GW interferometer), the Square Kilometre Array\cite{Janssen:2014dka} (SKA; an extremely large radio telescope array, whose planned uses include a next-generation PTA to search for nHz GWs) and by some km-scale versions of the atom interferometers AION\cite{Badurina:2019hst} or MAGIS\cite{Abe:2021ksx}, which occupy the frequency band between LISA and ground-based interferometers.
-(There are various other constraints at lower frequencies not shown here, including those from CMB B-mode searches,\cite{Ade:2015tva,Namikawa:2019tax} and CMB spectral distortions,\cite{Kite:2020uix} as well as potential future constraints in the frequency band we are interested in, e.g. from astrometry,\cite{Moore:2017ity,Darling:2018hmc,Wang:2020pmf,Garcia-Bellido:2021zgu,Aoyama:2021xhj}, helioseismology\cite{Lopes:2015pca}, modulation of GW signals,\cite{Bustamante-Rosell:2021daj} the $\upmu$Ares proposal,\cite{Sesana:2019vho} or the Moon's normal modes.\cite{LGWA:2020mma})
+By this point in the late 2030s we also anticipate sensitive SGWB searches by the Einstein Telescope~\cite{Punturo:2010zz} (ET; a planned third-generation GW interferometer), the Square Kilometre Array~\cite{Janssen:2014dka} (SKA; a radio telescope array whose planned uses include a next-generation PTA to search for nHz GWs) and by some km-scale versions of the atom interferometers AION~\cite{Badurina:2019hst} or MAGIS~\cite{Abe:2021ksx}, which occupy the frequency band between LISA and ground-based interferometers.
+(There are various other constraints at lower frequencies not shown here, including those from CMB temperature and polarisation anisotropies~\cite{Ade:2015tva,Namikawa:2019tax} and spectral distortions~\cite{Kite:2020uix}, as well as potential future constraints in the frequency band we are interested in, e.g. from astrometry~\cite{Moore:2017ity,Darling:2018hmc,Wang:2020pmf,Garcia-Bellido:2021zgu,Aoyama:2021xhj}, helioseismology~\cite{Lopes:2015pca}, modulation of GW signals~\cite{Bustamante-Rosell:2021daj}, the $\upmu$Ares proposal~\cite{Sesana:2019vho}, the Moon's normal modes~\cite{LGWA:2020mma,Jani:2020gnz}, and high-cadence PTA observations~\cite{Perera:2018pts,Wang:2020hfh}.
+However, all these constraints are either very futuristic, not applicable to stochastic GW signals, or not strong enough to be competitive with our forecasts.)
+The horizontal black lines in Fig.~\ref{fig:all-constraints} show indirect constraints due to SGWB contributions to the effective number of relativistic degrees of freedom ($N_\mathrm{eff}$) in the early Universe~\cite{Pagano:2015hma}, as probed by the Cosmic Microwave Background (CMB) and Big-Bang Nucleosynthesis (BBN).
+These lines should be interpreted differently from the other constraints that we show, as they represent bounds on the \emph{total} sub-horizon SGWB energy density [the values plotted correspond to the upper bounds on $\int\dd{(\ln f)}\Omega_\mathrm{gw}$ at frequencies $f\gtrsim10^{-15}\,\mathrm{Hz}$], and only include GWs emitted before the epoch of BBN.